The best Sri Lanka travel tips and advice to help you plan your adventure:

 Bicycles in Sri Lanka are very common.
 In quieter areas along the coast they are perfect for early morning exploration or late afternoon run around.
 Avoid riding in the mid day heat the humidity can really get to you.
 Explore all the little side roads and you will certainly find a few interesting photo ops off the beaten path.
 Most hotels or hostels hire them out to tourists for the day.

-Hiring a Scooter
+Hiring a Scooter in Sri Lanka

 Do you need experience when riding a scooter in Sri Lanka?

-Hiring a scooter is a great way to save money on transport and to explore places at your own leisure.
 The road rules in Sri Lanka can be a bit tricky so if you want to hire a scooter you need to have a little experience.
 If you a first timer we do not recommend it.

 Do you need a licence to hire a scooter in Sri Lanka?